iamrobertw/SampleBlogCode/README.md

 # SampleBlogCode
-Sample blog code (it is only a part of working blog code)
+Sample blog code
+It is only a part of blog code working on tyhis page: https://mindsspace.eu/